-Laura Smith MA, CCC-SLP is a speech/language pathologist in the Denver metro area specializing in childhood apraxia of speech.
-CASANA-recognized for advanced training and expertise in childhood apraxia of speech, she splits her time between the public schools and private practice.
-She speaks at conferences and consults for school districts or other professionals.
-Email her at firstname.lastname@example.org, Like her on Facebook, follow her on Pinterest, or visit her website at SLPMommyofApraxia.com. email@example.com
+Laura Smith, MA, CCC-SLP, is a school-based and private clinician in the Denver metro area specializing in childhood apraxia of speech.
+She often speaks at conferences, gives workshops, and consults for school districts or other professionals.
+Like her on Facebook, follow her on Pinterest, or visit her website at SLPMommyofApraxia.com. email@example.com